mihai-max/website/README.md

-Sure, here's the `README.md` formatted for GitHub:

----

 # Personal Website with Radar Effect

 This project is a personal website featuring a Vanta.js halo background on the main page and a radar effect animation with background sound on the second page.
 The radar effect reveals text elements around the screen and changes the background color after the text is displayed.